-The energy transition to renewable energies is inevitable nowadays, and in this process, advanced and predictive analytics play a vital role in its correct implementation in electricity grids.
+The energy transition towards renewable energies is inevitable nowadays, and in this process, advanced and predictive analytics play a vital role in its correct implementation in electricity networks.

-Continuing with the topic of the article on Artificial Intelligence in Renewable Energies, today we bring you one of the most significant use cases of these techniques, focused on the correct implementation of these energies in electricity grids.
+Continuing with the theme of the article on Artificial Intelligence in renewable energies, today we bring you one of the most important use cases of these techniques, focused on the correct implementation of these energies in electricity networks.

-An electricity grid is an extremely complex system that must balance demand and generation.
-For this end, the grid manager has models that allow it to estimate the demand and production at any given time.
-These models will help to make the right decisions when it comes to managing the production that is fed into the grid.
+An electricity network is an extremely complex system that must balance demand and generation at all times.
+To do this, the network manager has models that allow him to estimate what the demand and production will be at any given time.
+These models will help to make the right decisions when it comes to managing the production that is fed into the network.

 This is where the application of supervised machine learning and other advanced analysis techniques come in to develop predictive models to determine the future production of renewable energies.
 The most complex case, and the one on which this article will focus, will be the estimation of wind power production.